fjpattiasina/Holderness-Check-In/readme.md

 # Holderness Check In

-This HTML implementation of a website check in system utilizes a multitude of technologies.
-These pages utilize HTML, CSS, PHP, AJAX, jQuery, and mySQLi functions.
+This HTML implementation of a check in system utilizes HTML, CSS, PHP, AJAX, jQuery, and mySQLi functions.
 In addition, the main framework was built using the free open-source framework, Bootstrap.

 ## File Directory
 ```